The Lost Man

 The Lost Man is a 1969 American crime film, written and directed by Robert Alan Aurthur, loosely based on British author F.L.
 Green's 1945 novel Odd Man Out, which was previously made into a 1947 film directed by Carol Reed and starring James Mason.

 Plot

-Former US Army lieutenant Jason Higgs (Sidney Poitier), after becoming a black militant during the 1960s Black Revolutionary Movement, is wounded as he pulls a payroll heist to help imprisoned brothers, and has to hide from the police.
-Social worker Cathy Ellis (Joanna Shimkus) falls in love with Higgs while helping him elude capture.
+Former US Army lieutenant Jason Higgs, after becoming a black militant during the 1960s Black Revolutionary Movement, is wounded as he pulls a payroll heist to help imprisoned brothers, and has to hide from the police.
+Social worker Cathy Ellis falls in love with Higgs while helping him elude capture.